FlorentBroise/BRS-Printers-Mod/klippersetup.md

 # Installation

 These instructions assume the software will run on a Raspberry Pi computer.
-It is recommended that a Raspberry Pi 2 (or later) be used as the host machine.Pi 4 and 5 are recommended to achieve good performance.
+It is recommended that a Raspberry Pi 2 (or later) be used as the host machine.
+RPi 4 and 5 are recommended to achieve good performance.
 CM4 modules with EMMC >=16Go is a good option for specific MCU boards too.
 This page is dedicated to a full Klipper Mainsail installation from the start, as a pure instalation.
 A KIAUH installation is possible too
 I'm making this page as I'm making my own machines this way